brunnossanttos/my-contacts/README.md

 # My Contacts — REST API (NestJS + TypeORM + MySQL)

-A simple contacts API built with **NestJS 11**, **TypeORM 0.3**, and **MySQL**.
+A fully RESTful API for managing a contact list, built with **NestJS 11**, **TypeORM**, and **MySQL**.

-This README explains how to configure, run, and test the project locally, including connecting to a local MySQL instance.
+Designed with clean architecture principles, including layered modules, input validation, and automated testing.

 ---